microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 - `ENVIRONMENT_VARIABLES`: This parameter represents a set of environment variables that can be passed to the deployment.

 Kubernetes deployments have additional properties - `COMPUTE_NAME`, `DEPLOYMENT_VM_SIZE`, `CPU_ALLOCATION` and `MEMORY_ALLOCATION` related to infrastructure and resource requirements.
 These should also be updates with your values before executing Kubernetes based deployments.

+Azure Web APP deployments do not have similar properties as that of Kubernetes and Azure ML compute.
+For Azure Web App, following properties should be updated.

+- `ENV_NAME`: This indicates the environment name, referring to the "development" or "production" or any other environment where the prompt will be deployed and used in real-world scenarios.
+- `TEST_FILE_PATH`: The value represents the file path containing sample input used for testing the deployed model.
+- `CONNECTION_NAMES`: The name of the connections used in standard flow in json aray format. e.g. ["aoai", "another_connection"],
+- `REGISTRY_NAME`: This is the name of the Container Registry that is available in the `DOCKER_IMAGE_REGISTRY` secret.
+Based on this name, appropriate registry details will be used for `Docker` image management.
+- `REGISTRY_RG_NAME`: This is the name of the resource group related to the Container Registry.
+It is used for downloading the Docker Image.
+- `APP_PLAN_NAME`: TName of the App Services plan.
+It will be provisioned by the pipeline.
+- `WEB_APP_NAME`: Name of the web app.
+It will be provisioned by the pipeline.
+- `WEB_APP_RG_NAME`:  Name of the resource group related to App Service plan and web app.
+It will be provisioned by the pipeline.
+- `WEB_APP_SKU`: This is the `SKU` (size) of the web app. e.g. "B3"
+- `USER_MANAGED_ID`: This is the name of the user defined managed id created during deployment associated with the web app.

 Now, push the new feature branch to the newly forked repo.